-We are proponents of a diet that is somewhat in the middle: we advise to consume a more plant-based diet, supplementing it with important health supplements and longevity supplements, as well as fatty fish, poultry and hemp protein powder (e.g. 15 grams of pure protein twice per day).
+We are proponents of a diet that is somewhat in the middle: we advise consuming a more plant-based diet, supplementing it with important health supplements and longevity supplements, as well as fatty fish, poultry, and hemp protein powder (e.g., 15 grams of pure protein twice per day).

 This does not mean you can’t eat meat.
 We only recommend eating less meat, like only every other day or during a few days per week.

 If you do eat animal foods, replace red meat (pork, beef, mutton) more with white meat and fatty fish.

 Don’t drink milk, but do make sure to take in adequate amounts of calcium.

 Replace bread, potatoes, pasta, and rice (which can also cause high sugar and insulin peaks) with vegetables, legumes, and mushrooms.
 Legumes and mushrooms also contain vegetable protein, just like nuts and seeds.